jd2rogers2/aws-learning-crud-mvp/docs/aws-cloud-practitioner-learnings.md

     - run on demand
     - limited by time - short executions
     - scaling is automated
-    - pay per req.s and compute time
+    - pay per req and compute time
         - 1st 1MM requests free. $.20/MM after
         - 1st 400,000GBs free of RAM (processing)
             - (400k seconds of 1 GB use)